AustinAbro321/unicorning101/unicorning101.md

 ## Assignment
 Package your helm chart so that it runs as a zarf package.
 You know you are completed with this section once your app is successfully running after being deployed as a zarf package.

+This section is intentially left brief.
+Use the zarf docs and examples in the docs to guide you on creating a solution.
+If the docs are insufficient please give us feedback to improve!